Michelle-bit-web/join/README.md

 # Join

 This project is a web-based task manager and similar to the Kanban system.
 With Join you can create, organize, and track all tasks for your project.
 Join was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.12.
-The Firebase CDKs for authentication and the firestore database were used to handle all upcoming data.
+The Firebase SDKs for authentication and the firestore database were used to handle all upcoming data.

 Live demo: [Try Join yourself!](https://michelle-bit-web.github.io/join)